nyxtechnology/text_resize/README.txt

 Description
 -------
-The Text Resize module creates a block with links that use jQuery to resize text within the specified DIV.
+The Text Resize module creates a block with links that use jQuery to resize text within the specified div.

 Text Resize was originally written by Mark W. Jarrell (attheshow) at Fleet Thought (http://fleetthought.com).
-Thanks to pallavi_sugandhi for the D8 port.
+Thanks to pallavi_sugandhi for starting the D8 port.

 Install